 Does the camp offer transportation?

+We offer transportation for campers flying in or out.
 Airport pickups can be arranged to/from the Washington DC (Dulles), Richmond or Charlottesville Airports for an additional fee.

 Do you provide laundry service?

 Weekly laundry services are available for an additional fee.
 Specific days are allocated for each village and campers will receive their clean laundry the next day.

 Stay-over Saturdays are a great addition to the camp experience as they offer some much needed “chill-time” for campers to prepare for another full week of fun.
 Campers staying for the following session will take part in our scheduled activities on the weekends.